liamromanis101/M365-Scripts/README.md

 [pip install subprocess requests json]

 This script enumerates all user accounts using the graph users endpoint.
 It avoid Graph pagination issues are prints out all user accounts.

+(get-users-privs.py)
+Requires subprocess, requests and json
+[pip install subprocess requests json]

+This script enumerates all users and then requests all role and group membership information for each user.